Rock 'n' Roll History for

 September 14

 Roy Orbison's two sons, Roy Jr. (11) and Tony (6), are killed in a fire at his Hendersonville, Tennessee home while he is on tour in England.
 Capt.
-Bill Deering of the Gallatin Fire Department said "From what we've been able to piece together, the two children who were killed were playing with an aerosol can in the basement of the house when their grandfather, Orbie Orbison, warned them that was dangerous.
+Bill Deering of the Gallatin Fire Department said, "From what we've been able to piece together, the two children who were killed were playing with an aerosol can in the basement of the house when their grandfather, Orbie Orbison, warned them that was dangerous.
 The grandfather, we are told, pushed the spray on the can and, to demonstrate the danger, touched his cigarette lighter to the spray."

 September 14

 The Chambers Brothers' "Time Has Come Today" enters Billboard's Hot 100, where it will climb to number eleven.
+Although the band would continue to release singles until 1974, they would only reach the Top 40 once more with "I Can't Turn You Loose", which reached #37 later in 1968.

 September 14